cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``400 Bad Request``
      - The DataSet module jar was not provided in the body of the request
    * - ``409 Conflict``
-     - A DataSet module with the same name already exists
+     - A DataSet module with the same name already exists or one of the declared types by this module already exists

 Example
 .......